imkhoa99/imkhoa99/README.md

 ### Hi there

-**Welcome to my Github :octocat:**
+**Welcome to my Github ✌**
 <br>
-My name is Khoa, a 3rd year Bachelor Data Science student at Aalto University.
+My name is Khoa, a 3rd-year Bachelor Data Science student at Aalto University.
 I come from Ho Chi Minh City, Viet Nam and currently live in Espoo, Finland.

 ### Education 🌱